 We can all be our own market researchers these days and it doesn’t have to entail numerous visits to the local competition or places recommended by friends and family.
 Nowadays no pub worth its salt will eschew having a website of some sort, even if it’s just a Facebook page, so sussing out what’s on offer in your neighbourhood couldn’t be simpler.
 The only trouble is it’s time consuming, however, a few hours spent trawling the web will inform your decisions on the type of food and the prices you charge.

-According to market research company Horizons, in their latest Annual Briefing report the average spend on a three-course pub meal is £14.48.
+According to market research company MCA in their 2018 Menu & Trends report the average spend on a three-course pub meal is an astonishing £23.13.
 Pubs are increasingly offering “meal deals” as a mainstay of their promotional and marketing activity with 76% using them during the winter months and 59% in the summer; and nearly a quarter (23%) of all adult main meals are served as part of a “meal deal”.